MGN-VJ/Repo3/README.md

 needs more
 extra new chagnes

-making changes on new_branch after the changes on main
+making changes on new_branch after the changes on main and push